ixoncloud/edge-app-gps-data-logger/README.md

 # Edge App - GPS Data Logger for SecureEdge Pro

-## Prerequisites

-Ensure your environment is properly set up by following this guide: [Running custom Docker applications on the SecureEdge Pro](https://support.ixon.cloud/s/article/Running-custom-Docker-applications-on-the-SecureEdge-Pro).

 This project provides a ready-to-deploy solution for logging GPS data on IXON's SecureEdge Pro device (**Cellular** and **Combi** variants only).
 It uses Node-RED to collect GPS data and send it to IXON Cloud via the Plain-text TCP protocol.

 > **Note:** This solution is only available on SecureEdge Pro devices with cellular or combi modules.
 It requires an open sky environment and a connected GPS antenna.